 What Kind of Sausage Should I Use?

-Traditionally, this dish is made with andouille sausage, a smoked pork sausage popular in Louisiana.
-If you can’t find this sausage, any type of smoked pork or beef sausage will work great.
+This dish is traditionally made with andouille sausage, a smoky, spicy pork sausage from Louisiana.
+If you can’t find it, any smoked pork or beef sausage works.

 Process shots: simmer the pot covered and later uncovered; remove some of the mixture and blend to thicken the sauce.